 Approximately 25 team members work at the site – ranging from drivers, mechanics and laborers to sales and administrative personnel.

 Has there be an increase in truck traffic?

 We selected the property at 245 Yusen Way primarily due to its proximity to the interstate and location in an industrial park.
 Because it’s an industrial area, we believe waste collection trucks and tractor trailers blend well with already existing traffic in the area.

 Where is the trash coming from?

 The Scott County Transfer Facility primarily accepts waste collected from Scott County and portions of surrounding counties.

 What types of waste will be received at the facility?

 Municipal solid waste collected from area homes and businesses will be accepted at the transfer station.
 Hazardous waste will not be accepted.

-A community recycling drop box will also be maintained at the site to accept recyclable items such as plastic bottles and jugs, glass bottles and jars, cardboard, metal cans and a variety of paper products.
-These materials will be transported a regional recycling facility for processing. (link to acceptable items list without tubs or cartons)
+A community recycling drop box is also available at the site to accept recyclable items such as plastic bottles and jugs, glass bottles and jars, cardboard, metal cans and a variety of paper products.
+These materials will be transported a regional recycling facility for processing.

 Have more questions?
 Feel free to give us a call at 1-800-828-8171 or email email@example.com.
 You can also send us a message on our Facebook page.
 We’re here to help!